 The health benefits of spices, combined with those from nuts, mean that the delicacy is also good for you!

 Not all dukkahs use this spice.
 The combination of ingredients is varied, depends on personal preferences and is limited only by your imagination and the time at your disposal.
 Of course, you can make your own dukkah version and have fun doing so.

 Raw pistachios, almonds, cashews or hazelnuts are oven-roasted.
 A selection of spices and seeds – perhaps cumin, coriander seeds, sesame seeds and unsweetened coconut are lightly toasted in a hot pan and combined in a food processor with the nuts of your choice and salt to whatever consistency of coarseness you want.

 Dukkah (dugga meaning ‘to pound’) will keep well for weeks in an airtight container or longer in a fridge and may also be frozen.

-Tropical Superfood's nutritious range of dukkahs have no added preservatives, colours or flavours.
-They have been prepared with care and have a high percentage of nuts, which are rich in protein, fibre, monounsaturated fats and anti-oxidants.
+Tropical Superfoods used to produce a nutritious range of dukkahs, which had no added preservatives, colours or flavours.
+They were prepared with care and had a high percentage of nuts, which are rich in protein, fibre, monounsaturated fats and anti-oxidants.